iiasa/message_ix/doc/video/install.rst

    Do this.

-The output of the command shows us that this channel is now the top-priority or default channel.
+This channel is now the top-priority or our default channel.

 We then copy the second command into the prompt and run it.